justanotherkendrik/demyst-technical-test/backend/README.md

 ### `users`

-- `/users` - Retrieves details of a user.
+- `/users` - Retrieves details of a user in the form of a `User` object.

   - Available methods: `GET`
   - Request Details: